-UNAVCO has implemented a Digital Object Identifier (DOI) assignment mechanism for suitably-archived, publishable data sets in the UNAVCO Archive.
+UNAVCO has implemented a Digital Object Identifier (DOI) assignment mechanism for suitably-archived, publishable data sets (including GPS/GNSS, TLS, and SAR data and products) in the UNAVCO Archive.
 The primary goal of UNAVCO's DOI process is to publish archived data sets using an accepted standard and to facilitate data set citation in publications using data obtained from UNAVCO.
 We believe that the ability to cite data sets using DOIs will encourage ethical use of the free and open data in the UNAVCO Archive, as described in the Pritchard et al. (2012) Eos article on open access to geophysical data sets and will facilitate data citation as envisioned by the NSF Geoscience Directorate.
 In addition to fostering data citation, DOIs are useful for accessing specific data sets or versions of data sets, and for tracking provenance.

 The DOI system for data sets works analogously to the system for journal articles.
 For data, the DOI is a persistent identifier (e.g. 10.7283/T5MW2F2D) for the digital data set.
 It provides a globally unique, web compatible, alphanumeric string that allows access to data set metadata and the digital data.
 Integral to the functioning of this persistent identifier is the associated citation summary web page maintained by the data set publisher.
 UNAVCO, as the data set publisher, maintains the citation summary page referenced by each UNAVCO DOI.
 This page provides the user community with a basic citation and related metadata plus a link to the data and the observational metadata.
 If the URL for this page must be migrated at UNAVCO, or other DOI metadata changes, UNAVCO updates the URL and/or metadata within the DOI system; the overall system ensures that the DOI continues to lead the user to the correct page, and the identifier remains meaningful through time.